Ellahjonnez/simple_shell/README.md

 creating a simple shell:
- A shell is an interaction between the user and the computer hardware through the kernel.
+ A shell is an interaction between the user and the computer hardware through the kernel. simple shell project by ellah jonnez and Austasty

 List of allowed functions and system calls